Nahuas: In Central America

-In El Salvador, it is estimated that there are 12,000 Nahuas/Pipiles.
+In El Salvador, the 2024 census counted 29,445 Nahuas/Pipiles.
 However, some Indigenous organizations claim that the real population is significantly higher.
 Their Nawat language is endangered, but undergoing a revival.

 In Nicaragua, the International Work Group for Indigenous Affairs counted 20,000 Nahuas/Nicaraos in 2022.
 The International Labour Organization also counted 20,000 Nicaraos.
 However, DNA analysis has proven that the Nahua admixture in the modern Nicaraguan gene pool is high, especially among western Nicaraguans, both whites and Mestizos alike, making the number of Nahua descendants much higher.
 Fully Indigenous Nahuas can be found all over the western half of Nicaragua.
-They spoke the Nawat language before it went extinct in Nicaragua in the late 1800s.
+They also spoke the Nawat language before it became critically endangered in Nicaragua in the late 1800s.

 In Costa Rica, a small population of Nahuas inhabit Bagaces and other parts of Guanacaste province.
 They are descended from Nicaraos who migrated and displaced the Huetares who originally inhabited Bagaces.
 They spoke the Nawat language before it went extinct in Costa Rica.

-In Honduras, different sources give estimates of 6,339 and 19,800 persons of Nahua ethnicity.
+In Honduras, different sources give estimates of 6,339 persons of Nahua ethnicity.
 They are concentrated in Olancho, in the municipalities of Catacamas, Gualaco, Guata, Jano and Esquipulas del Norte.
 Nawat is extinct here.
 However, unlike the Nahuas of El Salvador, Nicaragua, and Costa Rica who fled central and southern Mexico during the post-classical era due to famine, societal collapse, civil wars, and invasions from enemy forces, the Nahuas of Olancho are descended from pochtecas who were sent to Central America by Ahuizotl of Tenochtitlan at the start of the modern era in 1501 CE to establish trade relations with the Indigenous peoples of Central America.
 There were some Nahua communities in other parts of Honduras in the 16th century, but they have since disappeared.